aaronpriven/Array-2D-pm/README.md

-    If it receives only one argument, and that argument is an array of arrays -- that is, a reference to an unblessed array, and in turn that array only contains references to unblessed arrays -- then the existing AoA structure is blessed into Array::2D.
-If you don't want it to bless the existing AoA structure, use `clone`.
+    If it receives only one argument, and that argument is an array of arrays -- that is, a reference to an unblessed array, and in turn that array only contains references to unblessed arrays -- then the arrayrefs contained in that structure are made into the rows of a new Array::2D object.

+    If you want it to bless an existing arrayref-of-arrayrefs, use `bless()`.
+If you don't want to reuse the existing arrayrefs as the rows inside the object, use `clone()`.

     If you think it's possible that the detect-an-AoA-structure could give a false positive (you want a new object that might have only one row, where each entry in that row is an reference to an unblessed array), use `Array::2D-`bless ( \[ @your\_rows \] )>.

+- **bless(_row\_ref, row\_ref..._)**
 - **bless(_aoa\_ref_)**

-    Takes an existing array of arrays and makes it into an Array::2D object.
-Returns the object.
+    Just like new(), except that if passed a single arrayref which contains only other arrayrefs, it will bless the outer arrayref and return it.
+    This saves the time and memory needed to copy the rows.

     Note that this blesses the original array, so any other references to this data structure will become a reference to the object, too.

-    If the array of arrays is already an Array::2D object, it will do nothing but return it.
-If it's some other kind of object, it will throw an exception, as Perl doesn't allow the re-blessing of objects into other classes.

-- **new\_across($chunksize, _element_, _element_, ...)**
+- **new\_across(_chunksize, element, element, ..._)**

     Takes a flat list and returns it as an Array::2D object, where each row has the number of elements specified.
 So, for example,

         Array::2D->new_across (3, qw/a b c d e f g h i j/)

     returns